 For the visits you need to travel to us, and we will reimburse your travel expenses.
 Additionally, you will receive vouchers for taking part, to say thank you for your time taking part in the study.
-A voucher of £25 will be given to you for each visit (there will be four visits in total), a £15 voucher will be given to you after you complete the first set of questionnaires and a final £25 voucher will be given to you if you complete the end of study questionnaire.
-If you participate in all aspects of the study, you will receive £140 worth of vouchers.
+A voucher of £25 will be given to you for each visit (there will be four visits in total, or 2 visits if not having brain scans), a £15 voucher will be given to you after you complete the first set of questionnaires and a final £25 voucher will be given to you if you complete the end of study questionnaire.
+If you participate in all aspects of the study, you will receive up to £140 worth of vouchers.